sahilphule/devops-templates/documentation/terraform/aws/cloudfront-website-terraform/cloudfront-website-terraform.md

 - We will also create a Route53 Hosted Zone and add a Route53 Record to access the website using the domain name.
 - We will create all these resources using Terraform as an Infrastructure as Code.

+---
 ## Prerequisites
+---

 1. AWS Account with IAM User Access Keys
 2. Terraform installed
 3. Website repository
 4. Domain name

 ---
 ## Write Terraform Configuration files
+---

-Now we will write Terraform configuration files for AWS resources using predefined modules available on the internet.
+First, we will write Terraform configuration files for AWS resources using predefined modules available on the internet.

-### Steps
+## Steps
 1. Create the **cloudfront-website-terraform** project directory.
 2. The folder structure for the above-created directory is as follows:
 ```